What Is a Business Model Canvas?

 A major drawback of the old way of documenting business models was that it became almost inaccurate as soon as the author had finished drafting it.

-The plans generally included detailed cost estimates and revenue projections going far into the future and even long-term plans on how the staff can grow.
+The plans generally included detailed cost estimates, revenue projections going far into the future, and even long-term plans on how the staff could grow.

-Obviously, these things can remain accurate for some time but not for much longer.
+Obviously, these things can remain accurate for some time, but only for a bit longer.

 In product terms, the canvas can be understood as a business plan resembling the MRD – long, detailed, and mostly untrue by the time you finish it.